nhaskaris/cloud-priceops-thesis/README.md

 # 11.12
 - Normalized term_length
-- Download file locally if it doesnt exist so we dont spam call their api
+- Download file locally if it doesnt exist so we dont spam call their api.
+- Normalized cpu & storage_type into our columns

 ### DOC
 ```docker exec -it priceops_celery_worker \